 What facilities should I look for in a camping site?

 It's completely different for everyone.
 For some electric hook up is a must, whereas for others nice shower and toilet facilities with hot water are the priority so you can leave the camping toilet at home.
 If you want to have a camp fire, make sure they're allowed or that the site has a designated fire spot.
 Going with your family?
 Check there's a play park, fun attractions for the kids nearby and changing facilities.

 It's always useful if you find a site with an onsite shop too, for those morning croissants and emergency pints of milk.
 I always ask about the pitches too, are they private or are they in tight rows?
 Are they in the sun or the shade?
 Think about what you want form your camping holiday and do the research beforehand.

 Do all campsites take tents, motorhomes, campervans and caravans?

 No, a lot of places will take all of them, and usually they have different fields for each, but some are tent only and some motorhome only.
+Often they will accept a small campervan.
 So make sure you do your research first and think about what you want.
+Remember a pitch for a family tent will usually cost more than pitching a small backpacking tent.

 Some sites that accept caravans and motorhomes are big sprawling complexes with swimming pools, and restaurants which isn't necessarily every tent camper's bag.
 If you want to get out into the wild, look for small, basic fields where you can properly be out in nature.